Fiwo: A Precision Protocol for Meaning

 Rule 3: Functional Vowels (Word Categories)

-Ending Category Function
+Ending Category

 A word's category is always recoverable without context.